DIEP (Deep Inferior Epigastric Perforator) Flap

 DIEP flaps have been described as the “gold standard” for breast reconstruction, and there are numerous reasons why this is the case.
 DIEP flap reconstruction has been shown to be less painful in the immediate hospitalization when compared to expander-based reconstruction.
 The DIEP flap specifically has been shown to have a lesser degree of morbidity and a shorter length of hospital stay when compared to pedicled TRAM flaps.
 DIEP flap reconstruction has additionally been shown to have a 99% success rate if regularly performed, and requires fewer procedures and office visits to completion of reconstruction than implant-based breast reconstruction.

 Most importantly, autologous tissue breast reconstruction using the abdomen has been shown to have the highest level of patient satisfaction when compared to other forms of breast reconstruction, and autologous tissue reconstruction tends to improve with time.

-Our practice is one of the very few in Connecticut that is able to offer DIEP flap breast reconstruction.
-In fact, less than 5% of plastic surgeons perform these complex microvascular reconstruction procedures.
+Our practice is one of very few in Connecticut that is able to offer DIEP flap breast reconstruction.
+In fact, less than 5% of plastic surgeons perform these complex microsurgical reconstruction procedures.
 We continue to not only treat patients referred from within our own community, but also nationally as well.

 For additional review of the DIEP flap anatomy and procedural steps, please click here.